1Password/scim-examples/beta/docker/README.md

 - Docker Engine (v20.10.3+) (see [Docker Engine installation overview](https://docs.docker.com/engine/install/#server))
 - Docker Compose (v2.0+) (see [Install Docker Compose](https://docs.docker.com/compose/install/))

-> **Note:**
+> **Note**
 >
 > This deployment example assumes Docker Compose is run locally on the Docker
 > host.
-Deploying remotely (i.e. using `docker context`) is _not_ supported.
+Deploying to a remote Docker host (i.e. using `docker context`) is
+> _not_ supported.

 ## Get started

 1. Create a DNS record that points to your Docker host, e.g. `scim.example.com`.

-2. Clone this repository and switch to this directory:
+2. On the Docker host, clone this repository and switch to this directory:

     ```sh
     git clone https://github.com/1Password/scim-examples.git
-    cd ./scim-examples/beta/docker/compose
+    cd ./scim-examples/beta/docker
     ```

-3. Copy your `scimsesion` file to this working directory, e.g.:
+3. Copy your `scimsesion` file to the working directory on the Docker host, e.g.:

     ```sh
-    cp path/to/scimsession ./scimsession
+    scp local/path/to/scimsession user@host:scim-examples/beta/docker/scimsession
     ```

-4. Create a canonical configuration (replace `scim.example.com` with the DNS record from Step 1):
+4. From the working directory on the Docker host, create a canonical configuration (replace `scim.example.com` with the DNS record from Step 1):

     ```sh
     OP_LETSENCRYPT_DOMAIN=scim.example.com docker compose -f compose.template.yaml convert > compose.yaml